Jón Gnarr: After leaving office

-Since leaving office, Gnarr has campaigned for Iceland to abandon its laws regarding traditional Icelandic names, viewing it as discriminatory, e.g. that only some family names are allowed and Gnarr not an approved one.
-Gnarr also authored a book entitled Gnarr!: How I Became the Mayor of a Large City in Iceland and Changed the World.
-In January 2015 Gnarr joined the Center for Energy and Environmental Research in the Human Sciences (CENHS) at Rice University as their first writer in residence.
+Since leaving office, Jón has campaigned for Iceland to abandon its laws regarding traditional Icelandic names, viewing it as discriminatory, e.g. that only some family names are allowed and Gnarr not an approved one.
+Jón also authored a book entitled Gnarr!: How I Became the Mayor of a Large City in Iceland and Changed the World.
+In January 2015 Jón joined the Center for Energy and Environmental Research in the Human Sciences (CENHS) at Rice University as their first writer in residence.

-After the incumbent President of Iceland, Ólafur Ragnar Grímsson, announced on 1 January 2016 that he would not run in the upcoming presidential election, it was speculated that Gnarr would put forward his candidacy.
-On 15 January 2016, Gnarr announced he would not be running for office "for the time being", but that he could "think of doing it later", and that he was more interested in working more in Icelandic television.
+After the incumbent President of Iceland, Ólafur Ragnar Grímsson, announced on 1 January 2016 that he would not run in the upcoming presidential election, it was speculated that Jón would put forward his candidacy.
+On 15 January 2016, Jón announced he would not be running for office "for the time being", but that he could "think of doing it later", and that he was more interested in working more in Icelandic television.

+Return to politics and election to the Althing

-Prior to the 2017 parliamentary election, Gnarr joined the Social Democratic Alliance as the SDA's campaign manager.
+Prior to the 2017 parliamentary election, Jón joined the Social Democratic Alliance as the SDA's campaign manager.

+On 2 April 2024 he announced that he would run in the 2024 Icelandic presidential election.
+He was later confirmed as a candidate.
+He finished fourth with 10.1% of the votes.

+In September 2024, Jón announced that he would join Viðreisn for the upcoming parliamentary elections.
+He would be elected in the Reykjavík South Althing constituency.
+Ahead of the election, Jón described himself as "a great anarchist and libertarian and I put a lot of emphasis on the freedom of individuals over their personal lives and this fundamental ideology that people should enjoy freedom as long as it does not undermine the freedom of others.
+And that our freedom does not concern the government unless certain conditions are met.
+That distinguishes me from the social democrats," when describing leaving the Social Democratic Alliance for Viðreisn.
+Viðreisn would join the SDA's government after the election.